mkrzystanek/udacity_project2/Problem2/explanation2.md

 **find_files() function:**

-O(m), where m is the height of directories tree.
-This function calls recursive "check_files()" function, which is called for every subdirectory in the root directory.
-At the worst case the call stack is filled with as many cells as there is steps to reach the deepest subdirectory.
+This function space complexity is O(m), where m is the height of directories tree.
+It calls recursive "check_files()" function, which is called for every subdirectory in the root directory.
+At the worst case the call stack is filled with as many cells as there is steps to reach the deepest subdirectory, that is, the total number of nodes.
+Therefore the worst case scenario space complexity is O(n).